A Quick Guide to The Maori History in New Zealand

 THE MAORI AND CAPTAIN JAMES COOK

 In 1769, a mix of English and French contact with New Zealand and the Maori occurred.
 The English marginally beat the French to it under the order of Captain James Cook.
 James Cook mapped the coast of New Zealand, making it possible for the great European migration to start.
-However, much like Abel Tasman’s meeting with the Maori, the first meeting between the Maori and the English was a disaster, and is yet another example of the early Europeans’ inability to understand other cultures.
+However, much like Abel Tasman’s meeting with the Maori, the first meeting between the Maori and the English was a disaster.
 When anchored in Poverty Bay in the North Island, Cook sent a boat to shore.
-The encouter resulted in some Maori being killed, making it a sensitive issue in New Zealand’s history.
+The encounter resulted in some Maori being killed, making it a sensitive issue in New Zealand’s history.

 The next day, Cook made a second attempt, taking Tupaia – a crew member picked up from Tahiti who could speak a language similar to Maori.
 Gifts were offered to the Maori but, understandably, the Maori were a bit hostile after the events of the previous day.
 When one Maori took a European’s weapon, he was shot…